 b.)
 Diane & Steve Freeling.

-Stellar is a clear understatement when describing Jobeth Wiliams’ and Craig T. Nelson’s work in this photoplay.
+The word ‘stellar’ would be an understatement when describing Jobeth Wiliams’ and Craig T. Nelson’s work in this.
 Playing Diane Freeling and Steve Freeling respectively, they are parents to 3 kids in Carol, Anne, Dana and Robbie who all live in a suburban Hollywood home.
 It’s a peaceful and coordinated set-up but that all changes when a metaphysical force takes over the house and thus, as you would expect, Diane and Steve’s main priority is the safety of their loved ones.

 c.)
 Dana and Robbie Feeling.